 - Rotor-flying manipulation simulation - using MATLAB and Simulink

-Other Project Topics: IAP students would join current team(s)
+Other Project Topics: Spring students would join current team(s)

 Participating Students Will:

-For questions related to this program, pleas contact Faculty Lead Dr. Brian Anthony firstname.lastname@example.org or Program Manager Theresa Werth, email@example.com.
+For questions related to this program, please contact Faculty Lead Dr. Brian Anthony, firstname.lastname@example.org and Administrative Assistant, Samantha Young, email@example.com.